 Sanitizing stations and wipes are strategically located on all levels throughout the Arena.

-When guests are allowed to attend an event, they are assigned designated seats using the Arena’s ticketing service provider, Ticketmaster.
-This allows for management of staggered arrival times, de-densification at the entrances and in the concourses, regulation of socially distanced seating, and an ability to implement contact tracing in the event of a positive COVID-19 test.
+When events are ticketed, guests will be assigned designated seats using the Arena’s ticketing service provider, Ticketmaster.
+This allows for management of the situation in the event of a positive COVID-19 test.

-- Tickets will be delivered electronically and scanned for facility access control.
+- Tickets will be scanned for facility access control.

 Queue Lines at Facility Entrances

-Queue lines are constructed of bicycle rack style barricades spaced in a manner allowing six feet (6’) of space between lines.
-Entries have social distancing queues on the ground identifying where faculty, students and guests need to stand to maintain appropriate distance while in line.
-During events, Arena personnel are in place at each point of entry to monitor and assist in this effort.
+Queue lines are constructed of bicycle rack style barricades spaced in a manner allowing space between lines.
+Entries have queues on the ground identifying where faculty, students and guests should stand to maintain appropriate distance while in line.

 - Entrance 1 – Sections 18-22, 40-44 and 62-66

 - Entrance 2 – Sections 1-6, 23-28 and 45-50